 What should a personal representative do when beneficiaries are disputing over real estate?

 The duties of a personal representative in California are many.
 Unfortunately, the failure to properly carry out these responsibilities could potentially result in liability on the part of the personal representative.
 Personal representatives must be extra cautious where there is a dispute among the beneficiaries or creditors.
 This is especially true when beneficiaries are disputing over real estate.
-Real estate is one type of estate asset that can add complications when beneficiaries are disputing how best to deal the property.
-If one beneficiary wants to sell and the other does not, what can the personal representative due to protect themselves?
+Real estate is one type of estate asset that can add complications when beneficiaries are disputing how best to deal with the property.
+If one beneficiary wants to sell and the other does not, what can the personal representative do to protect themselves?

 The following is an overview of what to do when beneficiaries are disputing over real estate:

 - Hire an experienced San Diego probate attorney to provide the necessary guidance.

 - Order a formal real estate appraisal to establish a date of death value.